Muddapu-SriLatha/Whack-the-Mole/README.md

 # Whack-the-Mole
-This project is a classic Whack-a-Mole game implemented using techstacks like  HTML, CSS, and JavaScript.
+This project is a classic Whack-a-Mole game implemented using the  techstacks like  HTML, CSS, and JavaScript.
 The game provides a fun and interactive experience where players try to "whack" as many moles as possible before the time runs out.
 Features:
 Dynamic Gameplay: Moles pop up at random intervals and locations on the game board.
 Score Tracking: Real-time score updates based on the player's performance.